-The initial public offering price is expected to be substantially higher than the book value per share of Common Stock.
-Investors purchasing shares of Common Stock in the Offerings will therefore incur immediate and substantial dilution of \$21.44 per share, based upon the mid-point of the filing range set forth on the cover page of this Prospectus.
+The initial public offering price is substantially higher than the book value per share of Common Stock.
+Investors purchasing shares of Common Stock in the Offerings will therefore incur immediate and substantial dilution of \$17.86 per share.
 See "Dilution."